Lab 2: Asset Inventories and Site-Maps

 Let’s learn the UI of a design file

-1. The file menu and design tools are up here
+1. The file menu is here

 • The Figma Icon acts like the top bar menu you would see in typical desktop appliactions